 Near Fruitland in Payette County, Idaho — The American West (Mountains)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured Salmon Festival (about 300 feet away, measured in a direct line); Ontario Oregon Trail Kiosk (approx. 1.6 miles away in Oregon); Francois Payette (approx. 5.1 miles away); Payette World War I Memorial (approx. 5.8 miles away); New Plymouth (approx. 5.9 miles away); a different marker also named New Plymouth (approx. 6 miles away); a different marker also named New Plymouth (approx. 6 miles away); Malheur County's Oregon Trail Heritage (approx. 8.2 miles away in Oregon).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Snake River (about 300 feet away, measured in a direct line); Ontario Oregon Trail Kiosk (approx. 1.7 miles away in Oregon); Francois Payette (approx. 5.2 miles away); New Plymouth (approx. 5.9 miles away); Payette World War I Memorial (approx. 5.9 miles away); a different marker also named New Plymouth (approx. 6 miles away); a different marker also named New Plymouth (approx. 6 miles away); Malheur County's Oregon Trail Heritage (approx. 8.2 miles away in Oregon).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 11, 2009, by Rebecca Maxwell of Boise, Idaho.
-This page has been viewed 1,220 times since then and 27 times this year.
-Photos: 1, 2, 3. submitted on October 11, 2009, by Rebecca Maxwell of Boise, Idaho. • Craig Swain was the editor who published this page.
+It was originally submitted on October 11, 2009, by Rebecca Maxwell of Boise, Idaho.
+This page has been viewed 1,337 times since then and 52 times this year.
+Photos: 1, 2. submitted on October 11, 2009, by Rebecca Maxwell of Boise, Idaho. • Craig Swain was the editor who published this page.